Coronavirus in NYC fills freezers with bodies, councilman warns of plan for 'temporary interment' in parks

 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.

-The growing number of dead from coronavirus in the nation's largest city could soon force officials to bury bodies in local parks, according to a New York City councilman.
+NEW YORK CITY – The growing number of dead from coronavirus in the nation's largest city could eventually force officials to temporarily bury bodies on public land, according to a New York City councilman.

 Councilman Mark Levine said Monday in a series of tweets that the city's Office of the Chief Medical Examiner is dealing with the "equivalent of an ongoing 9/11," as are hospital morgues, funeral homes, and cemeteries.